The common egg is one of the most nutrient-dense foods out there.

 Are Eggs High in Cholesterol?

 First of all, the answer is yes – eggs are very high in dietary cholesterol.
-But it’s important to realize that dietary cholesterol is not harmful.
+However, it’s important to realize that dietary cholesterol is not usually harmful.

 Interestingly, there is also an earlier study back from 1991, but this one is unique and worth mentioning.
 As part of this study, researchers examined an 88-year-old man who eats 25 eggs per day.